Joe Biden's Granddaughter Naomi Biden Marries Peter Neal at the White House - E! Online

 It's a nice day for a White House wedding.

-Naomi Biden, the granddaughter of President Joe Biden and first lady Jill Biden, married longtime partner Peter Neal Nov.
-19 right on the South Lawn.
+Naomi Biden, the granddaughter of President Joe Biden and First Lady Jill Biden, married longtime partner Peter Neal Nov.
+19 in front of 250 guests, right on the South Lawn.
 It marked the 19th time that the White House has been used for a wedding and the first time one took place in that specific outdoor area, per CNN.

+"It has been a joy to watch Naomi grow, discover who she is, and carve out such an incredible life for herself," the President and First Lady said in a White House statement.
+"Now, we are filled with pride to see her choose Peter as her husband and we're honored to welcome him to our family.
+We wish them days full of laughter and a love that grows deeper with every passing year."

 The ceremony took place early afternoon on a chilly but clear day, and was closed to the press.
 Upon arrival, guests were given COVID-19 tests, as well as blankets and shawls at their seats to keep warm, two sources told CNN.

 The sources also said that Naomi's parents, the president's son Hunter Biden and ex-wife Kathleen Buhle, walked their daughter down the aisle as a band played The Verve's "Bitter Sweet Symphony."
-Naomi, 28, wore a long-sleeved Ralph Lauren bridal gown with a veil and train, the sources told CNN.
+Naomi, 28, wore a long-sleeved, lace, high-neck Ralph Lauren bridal gown with a veil and train, the sources told CNN.

+A photo of the married couple with the President and First Lady was shared on her Instagram, with the caption, "Congratulations Naomi and Peter!
+We love you."

-After the couple exchanged vows, the Biden family and the wedding party enjoyed a luncheon inside the White House itself, Reuters reported, adding that the festivities are set to continue later in the evening at a wedding reception, where there will be dancing and dessert.
+After the couple exchanged vows, the President and First Lady hosted a wedding luncheon for family and the wedding party in the State Dining Room of the White House.
+A reception with dessert and dancing is planned for later in the evening.

-Jill Biden's communications director told the news wire that the Biden family is paying for the wedding activities that occur at the White House, "consistent with other private events hosted by the first family and following the traditions of previous White House wedding festivities in prior administrations."
+Jill Biden's communications director told Reuters that the Biden family is paying for the wedding activities that occur at the White House, "consistent with other private events hosted by the first family and following the traditions of previous White House wedding festivities in prior administrations."

 Naomi announced their engagement in September on Instagram, writing, "Forever."